Nedelišće: Demographics

+Administration

+The current mayor of Nedelišće is Nikola Novak and the Nedelišće Municipal Council consists of 15 seats.

 Culture and sport

-Nedelišće is also known as the host of some manifestations, most notably the largest annual business fair in Međimurje County, MESAP (Croatian: Međimurski sajam poduzetništva), which usually takes place in June and gathers various companies from all over the county.
+Nedelišće is known as the host of some manifestations, most notably the largest annual business fair in Međimurje County, MESAP (Croatian: Međimurski sajam poduzetništva), which usually takes place in June and gathers various companies from all over the county.

-The local sports and gymnastics centre, SGC Aton, is considered the best-equipped gymnastics centre in the north-western Croatia.
-The local sports teams include the football club NK Nedelišće, who play in the Croatian Third League, and the volleyball club OK Nedelišće, who play in the Second Croatian Volleyball League.
+The local sports and gymnastics centre, Sport Hub Nedelišće, is one of the largest sport centres in Croatia and it includes a gymnastics hall, sports hall, ballet hall, meeting room and a hostel.
+The local sports teams include the football club NK Nedelišće, who play in the Croatian Third League, and the volleyball club OK Nedelišće Elting, who play in the Second Croatian Volleyball League.